Creative Ways Kids Can Help swith Laundry

 With kids, life can seem like a never-ending cycle of laundry, with dirty clothes constantly needing to be washed, and clean clothes constantly needing to be dried, folded, and returned to their proper places.
 Fall behind, and you may find you’re suddenly out of clean clothes for the kids (or you) to wear!

 Thankfully, there are ways in which kids can actually help you with the laundry.
-What may seem like drudgery to you can be interesting for young children — many of them like pressing the buttons or turning the dials on the washing machine.
+What may seem like drudgery to you can be interesting for young children – many of them like pressing the buttons or turning the dials on the washing machine or the dryer rental.
 Others are drawn to the warmth and rocking motion of the machine, or are fascinated by the different kinds of detergent to be poured, scooped, and applied to the clothing.
 Don’t let this curiosity go to waste!
 Get your kids involved in the household laundry in some small way.
 They’ll find it fun and educational, you’ll get help with the housework, and you’ll realise even the most mundane of tasks can lead to treasured bonding time between you and your children.

 Here are some fun, creative ways your kids can help with the laundry: